garabik/diseven/README.md

     enable_command  = 'xinput set-prop "pointer:HS-M962-CS-A3-19-00 USB KEYBOARD" "Device Enabled" 1'
     disable_command = 'xinput set-prop "pointer:HS-M962-CS-A3-19-00 USB KEYBOARD" "Device Enabled" 0'

-(Yes, this is really a touchpad, despite the `KEYBOARD` in the name - the touchpd is integrated with the keyboard.
+(Yes, this is really a touchpad, despite the `KEYBOARD` in the name - the touchpad is integrated with the keyboard.
 Thus we have to add the `pointer:` prefix.)

 Run the diseven program from the terminal first to see eventual error messages.